Independent, small batch production.

 As stated recently in an article in the Scientific American, “Recycling plastic is to saving the Earth what hammering a nail is to halting a falling skyscraper."

 We started over.
 Back to the drawing board, following nature's path and selecting natural materials.
-This was us redesigning our sneaker.
-Moreover, it is estimated that three fourths of the final environmental impact of the footwear industry can come from this stage in the production process alone.
 So here we are, still working.
 Please keep in touch and let us know what you think.